nuts-foundation/nuts-registry-admin-demo/README.md

 When running in Docker without a config file mounted at `/app/server.config.yaml` it will use the default configuration.
 In this case the default username will be `demo@nuts.nl`.
 The password is generated and printed in the log on startup.

 The `nutsnodeapikeyfile` config parameter should point to a PEM encoded private key file.
 The corresponding public key should be configured on the Nuts node in SSH authorized keys format.
+`nutsnodeapiuser` Is required when using Nuts node API token security.
+It must match the user in the SSH authorized keys file.

 ## Technology Stack